SERVING THE COMMUNITY FOR OVER 150 YEARS

 1976

 The Fentimans departed.
-Elvis Costello, Joe Strummer, Ian Dury, Dr Feelgood, The Stranglers, Nick Lowe, Tom Robinson, Graham Parker, Rory Gallagher and many others had played there.
+Elvis Costello, Joe Strummer, Ian Dury, Dr Feelgood, The Stranglers, Nick Lowe, Tom Robinson, Graham Parker, Rory Gallagher, Jeff Beck and many others had played there (Photo shows ‘Laughing Jack Gasbag’ rehearsing in 1975.
+Credit, Wally Wills).

 -